Silvie Paladino: TV appearances

 Apart from her theatrical credits, she is well known to Australian audiences through her regular appearances on variety shows like Good Morning Australia, Denise, The Midday Show, In Melbourne Tonight, and Hey Hey It's Saturday.
 Paladino is also a regular performer at Carols by Candlelight at the Sidney Myer Music Bowl, and has featured at many special events such as the worldwide telecast of the National Rugby League (NRL) Grand Final in Sydney, the 2005 Australian Football League Grand Final in Melbourne with the national anthem "Advance Australia Fair", and the V8 Supercar Championships at Phillip Island.

 Concert performances

 Paladino's concert performances include lead artist with Melbourne Symphony Orchestra, Sydney Symphony Orchestra, West Australian Symphony Orchestra, Melbourne Opera, Australian Philharmonic Orchestra, State Orchestra of Victoria and Tasmanian Symphony Orchestra.
 She has toured with Bangkok Symphony Orchestra in a series of concerts in Thailand.
 Paladino completed a national tour as a special guest star with international crooner Patrizio Buanne.
+In 2026, she toured Australia with Marina Prior, David Hobson and Michael Cormick in Ovation.